Stan Meads

 Stanley Thomas Meads (born 12 July 1938) is a New Zealand former rugby union player and brother of Colin Meads.
 He played as a lock, number eight and flanker, and scored four tries for New Zealand in 30 games (15 tests).
-He played for King Country between 1957 and 1966, when he abruptly announced his retirement to concentrate on his sheep farm near Te Kuiti.
+He played for King Country between 1957 and 1966, when he abruptly announced his retirement to concentrate on his sheep farm near Te Kūiti.